 - We work in partnership with a range of different organisations such as hospitals and care homes (intergenerational childcare and education together with those on the elderly and dementia wards), sharing activities and music to benefit both generations.
 We also take part in local community events such as fetes, fairs and carnivals.

-- We also have our own charity called GECCO, Green Early Years Choices Champions Organisation which is a registered charity.
+- GECCO, Green Early Years Choices Champions Organisation is a registered charity.
 The charity has been set up to support children, parents, and colleagues in the Early Years Sector to encourage and educate people to be more sustainable for the future of the planet.